davidgiven/fluxengine/README.md

 Currently, not a lot.

-  - IBM MFM 720kB formats, a.k.a. standard PC floppy disks; read only (I haven't got round to writing the write support). **Note:** high density disks _should_ work, but don't.
-I'm investigating.
+  - All standard double and high density IBM MFM formats, a.k.a.
+360kB, 720kB, 1200kB, 1440kB formats; read only (I haven't got round to writing the write support).
+Non-standard formats like the DMF 1680kB format should work too but will require a little effort.
+ED disks probably don't work, but I'd [love to hear from you](https://github.com/davidgiven/fluxengine/issues/new) if you have one and want to give it a try.

   - [Acorn ADFS disks](doc/acorn-adfs.md): read only (likewise)